 Eyelid spasms are something that the Eyesthetica doctors see and treat often.
 Though you may assume a spasm is simply a mild tic, more advanced cases are sometimes incapacitating, making it difficult to drive, read and work.
-Below, our team of cosmetic eye surgeons in Los Angeles explain the most common types and causes of eyelid spasms, as well as treatments for eyelid spasms.
+Below, our team of cosmetic eye surgeons in Los Angeles explains the most common types and causes of eyelid spasms, as well as treatments for eyelid spasms.

 What Causes Eyelid Spasms?

 First, understand that there are three common types of eyelid spasms.
 Eyelid twitching, which can present as a slight tic, happens to nearly everyone at some point.
 Twitching is most often brought on by fatigue or stress, and it tends to go away without treatment.
 It generally does not affect vision.

 Benign essential blepharospasm is an involuntary closure of one or both eyelids.
 The condition, which is quite rare, can start as frequent or forced blinking or winking and advance to the eyelids squeezing shut.
 When a spasm occurs, eyelid closure can result in a temporary inability to see; more frequent spasms can make it hard for a person to keep their eyes open.
 Essential blepharospasm can affect the other muscles of the face and cause the face to pinch up.
 People with severe cases of essential blepharospasm can find the condition to be incapacitating.

 Essential blepharospasm is a neurological disorder, but the exact cause is unknown.
 It is one of a group of movement disorders, known as dystonia, in which involuntary muscle contractions force specific areas of the body into abnormal movements and positions.